QuantEcon/lecture-python.myst/lectures/svd_intro.md

 But more about it later when we present Principal Component Analysis.

-You can read about the Eckart-Young theorem and some of its uses here <https://en.wikipedia.org/wiki/Low-rank_approximation>.
+You can read about the Eckart-Young theorem and some of its uses [here](https://en.wikipedia.org/wiki/Low-rank_approximation).

 We'll make use of this theorem when we discuss principal components analysis (PCA) and also dynamic mode decomposition (DMD).